Finding and Selecting Tasks in ATLAS

 3. Choosing a Task to Review

-• The yellow tag at the top of the card displays the main activity students will do during the task.
-Most tasks have multiple activities, this snapshot shows the one that students will spend the most time doing or is most important to the task objectives.
-You can see additional activities when you click through to the full task detail page.
+• The yellow tag at the top shows the main activity students will do.
+Most tasks include several activities; this is the one students spend the most time on or that matters most to the task.

-• Below the image are the title and a brief summary of the task.
+• Below the image are the title and a short summary.

-• At the bottom of the card are task highlights that share some specific features present in this task.
-Up to four highlights will be displayed here, but some tasks have even more that can be seen in the full detail page.
+• At the bottom are task highlights that flag notable features.
+Up to four show here; some tasks have more on the full task page.

-When you are ready to review task options in even more detail, click on a task to see the full Task Detail Page.
+When you are ready to look closer, click a task to open its full task page.